-While I believed in accountability, I know now that there is no way to work the 12-Steps without Anonymity.
+While I believe in accountability, I know now that there is no way to work the 12-Steps without Anonymity.

-I was naive and vulnerable, and underestimated the power of deception, and the hazards of being open and honest (please see: Historical Treatments).
+I was naive, vulnerable, and I underestimated the power of cruelty, and the hazards of being open and honest (please see: Historical Treatments).

-If what I've been doing has been harmful, the fact that I've been following instructions, or taking advice does not excuse me from my own behavior.
-I need to know the difference between right and wrong even if it requires my reliance upon God to do so well.
+If what I've done to recover has been harmful, following instructions, or taking advice does not excuse me from harmful behavior.
+I need to know the difference between right and wrong by cultivating my relationship with God.

-Though I've been expected to 'work the program', and have been respectful of many kinds of religious people and their requests, I have to set as a goal the Ten Commandments as a code of conduct to live by because it was what I was taught to obey to be free of shame.
+Though I'm expected to 'work the program', and be respectful of many kinds of spiritual practice, I have set as a goal the Ten Commandments as my code of conduct because it was what I was taught to be free of shame.

-Though I've persistently complained, and others are sometimes offended by my efforts, the complaints now serve as an example of what will happen when we do (please see: Log).
+Though I sometimes complain, and others may be offended by my effort to do so, my log now serves as an example of what will happen when we do (please see: Log).

-I sometimes act out of anger without tolerance or compassion for others when offended by attitudes, or behavior I do not understand.
+Sometimes I react, or act out of anger, or fear without tolerance or compassion for others when offended by behavior I do not understand.

-Because I thought I was a victim, I believed I had the right to inflict harm, or to cause damage to those that harmed me.
+Because I thought I was a victim, I believed I had a right to inflict harm, or to cause damage to those who harmed me.

-Because I was afraid of the sex conduct in my home, I evaluated the capacity of others to do harm to protect myself from further abuse (please see: Self Examination).
+Because I was disturbed by the sex conduct in my home, I evaluated the capacity of others, and myself to do harm (please see: Self Examination).

-Shocked by the lewd behavior of the people I grew up with, I shared what I knew only to find out later they were involved in the same behavior.
+Shocked by lewd behavior, I shared what I knew with authorities I thought I could trust only to find that they covered up the same thing.

-Dismayed by the denial of counselors who I told, while drunk, I demonstrated what happened in order to recruit new witnesses.
+Dismayed by allegations of insanity when talking to counselors, while drunk, I demonstrated what happened in order to recruit new witnesses.

-Disrupted in my fair trade, I abandoned the health care system, the church, and a large part of the recovery community by using alternatives (please see: Sabotage).
+Disrupted and interfered with in my effort to conduct free trade, I abandoned the health care system, the church, and a large part of the recovery community to use alternatives (please see: Sabotage).